ng-Classic/ng-classic/aio/content/guide/http-pass-metadata-to-interceptors.md

 ## Create a context token

-Angular stores and retrieves a value in the context using an `HttpContextToken`.
+Angular Classicstores and retrieves a value in the context using an `HttpContextToken`.
 You can create a context token using the `new` operator, as in the following example:

 <code-example header="creating a context token" path="http/src/app/http-interceptors/retry-interceptor.ts" region="context-token"></code-example>